 The world around us is full of beautiful sounds.
 But for some people, it’s also full of discomforting noise.
 What could be a usual sound you can live peacefully with, could also be the cause of rage for someone.
 While you enjoy your meal in peace, the person next table could be boiling in fury because of the chewing sound you make.
 This is misophonia, a less-understood but highly discomforting condition that makes you hate certain sounds.

 I have been living with misophonia since as long as I remember growing up.
 When I first became aware about my condition, there wasn’t much being talked about it.
 Although still not widely researched or discussed, misophonia is slowly receiving attention it needs.
 There are online forums where people share their experience and advice.
 Reading some of these experiences, I realised that my condition is not severe as many others.
 For instance, I have never felt the urge to flee the spot and cry in a corner.
 Some of these comments also suggest that you can’t have misophonia if you can handle trigger sounds.
-I disagree with this, believing the triggers, severity, and reactions vary among people.
+I disagree with that, believing the triggers, severity, and reactions vary among people.

 While there are many sounds that cause me discomfort, annoyance or anger, there are plenty of sounds I appreciate and enjoy.
 There’s nothing like being in the nature, closing your eyes, and immersing in the sounds around you.
 Or listening to an orchestra where many instruments with distinct sounds come together to create a pleasant symphony.
 I also enjoy being in loud places like markets because of the ability to ignore the noise and focus on things like photography.